-You have the right to know details of commissions and other benefits we receive for recommending investments.
-This information will be provided to you when or as soon as practicable after the recommendation is made, if you have not been advised before that date.
+You have the right to know details of fees we receive for recommending investments.
+This information will be provided to you when or as soon as practicable after the recommendation is made if you have not been advised before that date.
 Ashford Financial Planning is obliged to inform you of the interests of the financial planner and/or Ashford Financial Planning that may reasonably be capable of influencing a recommendation made to you.

 Fees that we pay for a referral to us

-We pay no other fees or commissions to persons who refer clients to us.
+We pay no other fees to persons who refer clients to us.

 Privacy – What information do we maintain about you?

 We maintain a record of your personal profile, which includes details of your objectives, financial situation and needs.
 We also maintain records of any recommendations made to you.